shereedietel/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Steve Jobs

 In software development, this quote serves as a reminder that while solving complex problems, it's essential to strive for simplicity in design and code.
 Writing clean, maintainable, and readable code often leads to better performance, fewer bugs, and easier collaboration.
 This doesn't mean avoiding complexity altogether but rather breaking down complex systems into simpler, more manageable components.
 Remember, a program that's easy to understand is a program that's easier to improve and extend over time.

+# 2024-03-12
+- Today's programming wisdom: "Premature optimization is the root of all evil." — Donald Knuth.

+This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+Instead, a programmer should first ensure the code is correct, clear, maintainable, and adequately meets requirements.
+Optimization should only be done after profiling and identifying genuine bottlenecks, not based on assumptions or hunches.
+This principle reminds us to strike a balance between performance and readability, advocating for simplicity and clarity until necessity dictates otherwise.